Receive news and inspiring stories about how Providence House is protecting children and empowering families.

 $80provides 5 children with snuggly beds and full tummies.

-We provide free, voluntary (non-custodial), emergency shelter and round-the-clock direct services to provide for each child’s basic needs.
-Our childcare staff and volunteers engage children in daily onsite activities and community field trips.
+Our Childcare Staff and Volunteers engage children in daily onsite activities and community field trips.
 Licensed Social Workers use developmental assessments to make sure children are at the appropriate developmental stage and use play-based approaches to build developmental skills.
-If children are showing significant delays, social workers connect families to agencies that can provide support long-term.
+If children are showing significant delays, Social Workers connect families to agencies that can provide long-term support.

 To see what a day in the life of a child at Providence House is like, visit our Gallery for photos and videos.

-Each year, 20% to 30% of children served will be readmitted into our crisis nursery.
+Each year, 20% to 30% of children served will be readmitted to our Crisis Nursery.
 Families trust Providence House to support them when they need help and may come back for help if their crisis escalates.
-This isn’t necessarily a bad thing!
-In a long-term outcome study families with multiple admissions of their children were no more likely to have foster care involvement than those with a single admission.

-About 50% of the families that use our services self-refer, which means they may have heard from someone they trust that Providence House can help them.
-We also collaborate with over 100 organizations in our community to support families in crisis.
+About 70% of the families that use our services self-refer, which means they may have heard from someone they trust that Providence House can help them.
+We also collaborate with over 130 organizations in our community to support families in crisis.
 We receive referrals from domestic violence shelters, homeless shelters, hospitals, drug treatment and mental health providers, and our local public child welfare department.

 We can help you implement or improve a crisis nursery program.